rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 # Transforming 2-mode network data to 1-mode

 Networks can be composed of all sorts of things.
-Trains, busses, Uber, metro - all of these can be combined into a 'transportation' network.
-Books, authors, editors, funders, censors, sponsors - a publishing network.
-Students, profs, classes, universities - an education network.
+Trains, busses, Uber, metro &mdash; all of these can be combined into a 'transportation' network.
+Books, authors, editors, funders, censors, sponsors &mdash; a publishing network.
+Students, profs, classes, universities &mdash; an education network.
 Anytime you have more than one kind of **thing** (however defined) in your network, you formally have a bipartite (or tripartite, and so on, depending on the number of things) network.
 Visualizing such a network as nodes and edges can be a useful heuristic exercise.

 **But**